ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 Add the above code to the bottom of the `OnPlayerJoined` function.
-This code will fetch the players data from storage, and also check to see if `bestTime` is not `nil`.
+This code will fetch the player's data from storage, and also check to see if `bestTime` is not `nil`.

 ```lua linenums="1"
 SendPrivateData(player, "bestTime", data.bestTime)
 ```

-Using the `SendPrivateData` function you created previously, you send the player, a string for the key, and the best time of the player.
+Using the `SendPrivateData` function you created previously, you send the player, a string for the key, and the best time for the player.

-### Check for Best Time
+### Check for the Best Time

 When a player crosses the finish line, you need to check the time for the current race against the time stored for the player.
 If the time is lower, then you can send this to the player and also update storage.